Clark Gayton (Royal Navy officer): Marriage and family

 When stationed in Boston he married a colonist and citizen of Boston, Judith Rawlins (10 October 1714 – 1774, daughter of Captain John Rawlins (shipmaster) and Love Prout), by whom he had one son, George Clark Gayton (1751–1800), and after her death, Elizabeth Legge, relative of the Earl of Dartmouth.
-She remarried four months after his death to Thomas Newsham.
+She remarried four months after his death to Captain Thomas Newnham.

 Clark Gayton's father, John Gayton (1682–1737), was the postmaster of Portsmouth from 1707 until being succeeded by Moses Baxter in 1712.

 Thomas Gayton was the grandfather of Clark Gayton and was a gentleman, alderman, and British Army officer, who died in 1694.